-To reduce risk of exposure to COVID-19, we are no longer meeting any clients in-person until further notice.
-We have a few alternatives to receiving services for the time being.
+We are back to meeting clients in person.
+We also have a few alternatives to receiving services for the time being.
 These alternatives include phone counseling and crisis support sessions, video call counseling and crisis support sessions, or cancelling scheduled appointments and rescheduling at a later time.
-We are unsure of how long this policy will be in effect, but will continue to keep you informed as we learn more about the spread of COVID-19, per the CDC’s guidelines.
+We are unsure of how long this policy will be in effect, but will continue to keep you informed as we learn more about the spread of COVID-19, per the CDC’s guidelines. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated.html

 If you are experiencing any symptoms of COVID-19, it is critical to consult with your healthcare provider or get a free COVID-19 test through CentraCare.
 You can call (320) 200-3200 or check out their website: https://www.centracare.com/about-us/news-publications/covid-19/.